syavorsky/async-pipeline/README.md

 Call `new Pipeline(options)` or just `Pipeline(options)` to get a pipeline instance.
 Where `options` are:

 - `debug` - optional function to print internal logs, easiest way to get debugging output is to pass `{debug: console.log}`
+- `contextAPI` – `true` by default, expose API controls to the handlers through `this`, otherwise pass as a first argument
 - `transitions` - optional mapping defining allowed transitions and entry points.
 Example:

 ```js